Birdsong (novel): France 1916

 His story is interleaved with that of Jack Firebrace, a former miner employed with the tunnelling companies of the Royal Engineers in the British trenches to listen for the enemy and plant mines under the German trenches.
 In one expedition across No-Man's Land, Stephen is badly injured but survives.

 During these episodes, Stephen feels lonely and writes to Isabelle, feeling that there is no one else to whom he can express his feelings.
 He writes about his fears that he will die, and confesses that he has only ever loved her.

 England 1978

-Alongside the main story, there is the narrative of Stephen's granddaughter, Elizabeth, who, whilst struggling with her already married boyfriend, Robert, unearths Stephen's journals from World War I and seeks to learns about his experiences at Marne, Verdun and the Somme.
+Alongside the main story, there is the narrative of Stephen's granddaughter, Elizabeth, who, whilst struggling with her already married boyfriend, Robert, unearths Stephen's journals from World War I and seeks to learn about his experiences at Marne, Verdun and the Somme.
 She discovers that Stephen's journals are encoded, but tries to decipher them.